ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 # Security Considerations

 This document summarizes existing transport security protocols and their interfaces.
 It does not propose changes to or recommend usage of reference protocols.
+Moreover, no claims of security and privacy properties beyond those guaranteed by the protocols discussed are made.
+For example, metadata leakage via timing side channels and traffic analysis may compromise any protocol discussed in this survey.
+Applications using Security Interfaces SHOULD take such limitations into consideration when using a particular protocol implementation.

 # Acknowledgments